joemoose/psiops/docs/index.md

 *Working Draft v.0.5*

 [ENIGMA] RPG isn't your typical adventure roleplaying game.
-It’s a unique squad-level experience where you embody modern special forces operatives with paranormal abilities facing off against supernatural threats and enemies.
+It’s a unique squad-level experience in which you embody modern special forces operatives with paranormal abilities who face off against supernatural threats and enemies.
 The rules are designed to be minimal, fostering a narrative-based approach to roleplay.

 ## Before We Start

-Define lines that shouldn't be crossed.
+Regarding the game’s narrative content and subject matter, define lines that shouldn't be crossed.
 Pause or rewind the game if something uncomfortable happens during a session.
 Always make sure everyone's comfortable with the direction of the story.

 ## Playing the Game

 One person is the game master (GM), and the rest are players.

 - **GM**: Guides the story and presents challenges to the group.
 Be a fan of the players.
-Ask them questions, and fill the world with their answers.
-Split complex challenges into *clocks*.
+Ask them questions and fill the world with their answers.
+Split complex challenges into progress *clocks*.
 - **Players**: Narrate what your character does.
 Make *action rolls* when things are risky.
 Give everyone time to shine.
 Fill the world with your ideas.
 Take risks, and rise up from failures.

 ## Action Rolls

-When a challenge needs to be overcome, and there’s a risk of failure, make an *action roll*.
-This resolves the action for your character as well as any GM-controlled characters that are involved.
+When you need to overcome a challenge, and there’s a risk of failure, make an *action roll*.
+This roll resolves the action for your character and any GM-controlled characters involved.

 ### 1. Choose an Attribute

-The GM will ask you which of your attributes you’re using, or they might decide for you if the answer is unclear.
+The GM will ask you which attribute you’re using for your *action roll*, or they might decide for you if the answer is unclear.
 Before you roll, you can ask the GM for possible outcomes of your action to get an idea of what you’re up against.

-- Roll +**FORCEFUL** for displays of strength, like kicking in doors, using clunky, powerful weapons, or intimidating others.
+- Roll +**FORCEFUL** for displays of strength, like kicking in doors, intimidating others, or using clunky, powerful weapons.
-- Roll +**TACTICAL** for logic applications, like maintaining a disguise, hacking into a database, or operating machinery.
+- Roll +**TACTICAL** for applications of logic, like maintaining a disguise, hacking into a database, or operating machinery.
 - Roll +**CREATIVE** for expressions of will, like persuasive speeches, off-the-cuff bluffing, or psychic manipulation.
-- Roll +**REFLEXIVE** for feats of agility, like dodging bullets, using light, precise weapons, or evading enemy attacks.
+- Roll +**REFLEXIVE** for feats of agility, like dodging bullets, evading enemy attacks, or using light, precise weapons.

 ### 2. Roll the Dice

 Roll **2D6 + Attribute**.
 The total determines your degree of success as follows.

-- **6 or less**, it’s a **failure**.
+- On a **6 or less**, it’s a **failure**.
 Things go poorly.
-You don't achieve your goal and suffer a consequence.
+You don't achieve your goal, and you suffer a consequence.
-- **7–9**, it’s a **partial success**.
+- On a **7–9**, it’s a **partial success**.
 You achieve your goal, but there’s a complication.
-- **10–12**, it’s a **complete success**.
+- On a **10–12**, it’s a **complete success**.
 Things go well, and you achieve your goal.
-- **13 or greater**, it’s a **critical success**.
+- On a **13 or greater**, it’s a **critical success**.
 Things go better than expected.
 You achieve your goal with an added benefit.

 ## Momentum

 When a player makes an *action roll*, that roll can generate *momentum*.
 You start every session with 2 points of *momentum* and generate more when you make successful *action rolls*.
 You can spend your *momentum* to receive various bonuses or resist incoming consequences.

-Whenever you make an *action roll*, you gain additional *momentum* as follows.
+Whenever you make an *action roll*, you gain additional *momentum* as follows:

 - On a **7–9**, you gain 1 *momentum*.
 - On a **10–12**, you gain 2 *momentum*.
 - On a **13 or greater**, you gain 3 *momentum*.

-Note that when *momentum* is spent on a roll, that roll cannot, in turn, generate *momentum*.

 ### Spending Momentum

 You can spend your *momentum* to receive bonuses or resist incoming consequences.

+Note that when you spend *momentum* on a roll, that roll can’t, in turn, generate *momentum*.

 **ASSIST**: Consume 1 point of *momentum* to add *advantage* to an ally’s *action roll*.
 Doing this also exposes your character to the same risks.

-**PUSH YOURSELF**: Consume 2 points of  *momentum* per push and gain one of the following.
+**PUSH YOURSELF**: Consume 2 points of  *momentum* per push to gain one of the following effects:

 - Roll your *action roll* with *advantage*.
 - Increase the *effect* of your action.
 - Take another action.

-**DETERMINATION ROLL**: If your character suffers a *consequence* you don’t like as a player, you can try to resist it.
+**DETERMINATION ROLL**: If your character suffers a *consequence* that you don’t like as a player, you can try to resist it.
 You do so by calling for a *determination roll* to see how well you resist the *consequence*.

 Consume 3 points of *momentum* to resist or limit your or someone else’s *consequence* from a failed roll.
 Roll **2D6 + Attribute**: